xlxlxlx/ARGem/README.md

 # Usage

+## Run the pipeline
+- Download the entire directory of the pipeline
+- To run the pipeline, go to the pipeline's directory in terminal and type the following command:
+  `./runscheduler.sh <metadata file> <project ID> <user ID> <MGE database>`
+Example command:
+  `./runscheduler.sh sample_metadata_upload_2.xlsx myProject myUser metacompare`
+- The pipeline will either start immediately (if no other projects in the queue) or be added to the queue
+- Once a project is done processing, find the project under /userprojects/.
+The results of each stage should be in their subdirectories.

 ## Files and folders
 - driver_retrieval:     folder w/ SRA retrieval driver
 - driver_readmatching:  folder w/ short read matching driver